NodeDash/Docs/docs/Providers/overview.md

 ## Setting Up a ChirpStack Provider

-To connect Helium Device Manager to a ChirpStack instance:
+To connect NodeDash to a ChirpStack instance:

 1. Navigate to **Providers** and click **Add Provider**
 2. Enter a unique **Name** for your ChirpStack provider